 The Project has the potential to supply more than 70% of NSW gas needs and provide between 10 to 12 days of natural gas storage in case of interstate supply disruption.

-It will introduce a new source of competitively priced gas to meet predicted supply shortfalls and help put downward pressure on prices.
-By making long term contracts to industrial gas users, the Project could help support the 300,000 jobs across NSW, and the 15,000 jobs in the Illawarra, which rely on an affordable supply of natural gas.
+It will introduce a new source of competitively priced energy to meet predicted supply shortfalls and help put downward pressure on prices.
+By making long term contracts to industrial energy users, the Project could help support the 300,000 jobs across NSW, and the 15,000 jobs in the Illawarra, which rely on an affordable supply of energy.

 How will this Project benefit Port Kembla?